Why are truck drivers fat?

 - Listen To Your Doctor

-- If you see a doctor regarding your health/weight and they tell that you have to make some changes to your eating habits and lack of exercise then LISTEN to them.
+If you see a doctor regarding your health/weight and they tell you that you have to make some changes to your eating habits and lack of exercise then LISTEN to them.

 - Avoid Soft Drinks

-- Stay away form Sprite, Coca-Cola, Pepsi, and every other soft drink that is out there.
+Stay away from Sprite, Coca-Cola, Pepsi, and every other soft drink that is out there.

 - Use An App